turbonomic/tbmigrate/README.md

-### TbMigrate 4.1
+### TbMigrate 4.2

 # Version compatibility

-This release of the migration tool is for use with Turbonomic version 8.3.0 or later.
+This release of the migration tool has been tested with Turbonomic version 8.3.0 or later.

 For migrating to 8.2.x releases, please use [version 3.15 of "TbMigrate"](https://github.com/turbonomic/tbmigrate/blob/3.15/README.md)